amirahnasihah/backend-development/03-familiarity-with-express/assignment02-simple-api/README.md

 13. install nodemon `npm i nodemon -D` as a dev dependency.
 14. on *package.json*, add `"dev": "nodemon server.js"` to run nodemon with *server.js* under `"scripts"`.
 15. on terminal, type `npm run dev` to open *server.js* with nodemon.

+# Task

+Create an express app with the following routes

+a) “/api/:animal/” where “animal” is a path parameter, when the route is visited the api should send back a response saying “<animal> is the best!”.
+For example, visiting “/api/dog” shall return “dog is the best!”.
+(40 points)

+> tips: the uses of `req.params` to access route parameters which is `:animal` where we will get the name of a specified animal in a dynamic and different URL using colon (`:`)

+b) “/api/exponent/:n/:m” where “n” and “m” are path parameters, the api shall send back in response n^m, for example “/api/exponent/10/2” should return 100.
+(60 points)

+> tips: exponent, uses of Math.pow(base, exponent) prototypes